======================================================================

 |title=The Hydrolysis of Cations|year=1986|orig-year=1976

 which has an approximate Ka of 10−5.
-Such solutions are acidic as this
+Such solutions are acidic because

-cation can act as a proton donor and progressively hydrolyze until a
+this cation can act as a proton donor and progressively hydrolyze

-precipitate of aluminium hydroxide, Al(OH)3, forms.
-This is useful for
+until a precipitate of aluminium hydroxide, Al(OH)3, forms.
+This is

-clarification of water, as the precipitate nucleates on suspended
+useful for clarification of water, since the precipitate nucleates on

-particles in the water, hence removing them.
-Increasing the pH even
+suspended particles in the water, hence removing them.
+Increasing the

 [Al(H2O)2(OH)4]−, is formed.